karlding/dotfiles/README.md

 ### bash-completion
 You may also want to install bash-completion (which is a dependency that is used for the ``PS1`` prompt.

+### universal-ctags

+Either build [universal-ctags](https://github.com/universal-ctags/ctags) from source or pick one of the packages.

 #### Ubuntu
 ```bash
 sudo apt-get install bash-completion